American-Capstones/TAMU-Fall-2023-Backend/README.md

  // Add this line below the apiRouter.use() lines within the main function apiRouter.use('/pr-tracker-backend', await pr_tracker_backend(prTrackerBackendEnv));
  ```
-5. Go back to the root directory of the backstage app, within the app-config.yaml file add the code below to them bottom of the file
+4. Navigate back to the 'root/app-config.yaml' file, add the following code to them bottom of the file:
  ```yaml
  // Note: we will pass the specific oauth token if needed to AA directly
  pr-tracker-backend:
   auth_token: "${GITHUB_OAUTH_AA_CAP_SECRET}"
   organization: "CSCE-482-AA-FALL23"
  ```
-6. In the app-config.yaml file, within the auth section, replace the clientId and clientSecret with your orgs relevant tokens.
+5. Within the 'root/app-config.yaml' file, navigate to the auth section, replace the 'clientId' and 'clientSecret' with your orgs relevant tokens.
-7. Run yarn install from within the plugin directory "plugins/TAMU0Fall-2023-Backend"
+6. Run yarn install from within the plugin directory 'root/plugins/TAMU0Fall-2023-Backend'